ekwan/PyPlate/API.md

   - Adds a step that transfers an amount of a substance from `frm` to `to`
 - create_container(name, max_volume, initial_contents)
   - Adds a step that creates a container as above and adds it to the used list.
+  - Returns new container so that it can be used later in the same recipe.
 - build()
   - performs steps described using above functions, returning all new Containers and Plates in the order they were defined in `used()`